 One (1) session

-This Scholarship was established by the Jumbunna Institute for Indigenous Education and Research to assist Australian Aboriginal and/or Torres Strait Islander students to complete their tertiary education at UTS.
+This scholarship was established by the Jumbunna Institute for Indigenous Education and Research to assist Australian Aboriginal and Torres Strait Islander students to complete their tertiary education at UTS.

 Who is eligible?

 To be eligible for this scholarship an applicant must:

 - be of Australian Aboriginal and/or Torres Strait Islander descent and provide either:

 - a Confirmation of Aboriginality from a Local Aboriginal Land Council or other Aboriginal or Torres Strait Islander organisation; or

 - a UTS Statutory Declaration form accompanied by two written references from Aboriginal and/or Torres Strait Islander people from the applicant’s community who can confirm their identity and are not an immediate family member; and

 - be admitted into a UTS undergraduate course (including honours courses); and

 - have successfully completed at least one (1) session (equivalent to 24 credit points) of study in an eligible course; and

 - be enrolled in a minimum of 12 credit points in the scholarship offer session; and